 In May 2020, the IASB issued Amendments to IFRS 3-Business Combinations-Reference to the Conceptual Framework.
 The amendments are intended to replace a reference to the Framework for the Preparation and Presentation of Financial Statements, issued in 1989, with a reference to the Conceptual Framework for Financial Reporting issued in March 2018 without significantly changing its requirements.
 The Board also added an exception to the recognition principle of IFRS 3 to avoid the issue of potential 'day 2' gains or losses arising for liabilities and contingent liabilities that would be within the scope of IAS 37 or IFRIC 21-Levies, if incurred separately.
 At the same time, the Board decided to clarify existing guidance inIFRS 3 for contingent assets that would not be affected by replacing the reference to the Framework for the Preparation and Presentation of Financial Statements.
-The amendments are effective for annual reporting periods beginning on or after January 1, 2022 and apply prospectively.
 The amendments are not expected to have a material impact on the Group.